RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK4260-Module/Datasheet/README.md

 It is a perfect solution for any LoRaWAN end node developer.
 The integration of the MCU and LoRa Transceiver reduces size and minimizes costs.
 Having such a compact solution within a single package reduces time to market and allows for rapid development and deployment for a number of scenarios.

-RAK4260 is a solution that is cost efficient and flexible that can be deployed in a wide variety of IoT scenarios that require the long-range connectivity and great battery life that LoRaWAN provides.
+RAK4260 is a solution that is cost-efficient and flexible that can be deployed in a wide variety of IoT scenarios that require the long-range connectivity and great battery life that LoRaWAN provides.

 ### Features